-For a RedCap UE equipped with 1 Rx antenna ports, reference sensitivity for 2Rx antenna ports in Table 7.3.2-1a and in Table 7.3.2-1b shall be modified by the amount given in ΔR1R in Table 7.3I.2-1 for the applicable operating bands.
-The reference sensitivity (REFSENS) requirement specified for a RedCap UE equipped with 1 Rx antenna ports shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3 and, for FDD bands, with the Tx-Rx separation as defined in clause 5.4.4 for the applicable band and UE channel bandwidth.
+For a RedCap UE equipped with 1 Rx antenna ports, reference sensitivity for 2Rx antenna ports in Table 7.3.2-1a, Table 7.3.2-1b, Table 7.3E.2-1 and Table 7.3F.2-1 shall be modified by the amount given in ΔR1R in Table 7.3I.2-1 for the applicable operating bands.
+The reference sensitivity (REFSENS) requirement specified for a RedCap UE equipped with 1 Rx antenna ports shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3, Table 7.3E.2-2 and Table 7.3F.2-3 and, for FDD bands, with the Tx-Rx separation as defined in clause 5.4.4 for the applicable band and UE channel bandwidth.

 The proposal can be treated in other CR to cover the missing requirements to support RedCap UE in the unlicensed bands based on the RAN plenary decision.